splunk/splunk-operator/docs/AppFramework.md

 ### appsRepoPollIntervalSeconds

 The App Framework uses the polling interval `appsRepoPollIntervalSeconds` to check for additional apps, or modified apps on the remote object storage.
-If app framework is enabled, the Splunk Operator creates a namespace scoped configMap named **splunk-manual-app-update**, which is used to manually trigger the app updates.
-When `appsRepoPollIntervalSeconds` is set to '0' for a CR, the App Framework will not perform a check until the configMap `status` field is updated manually.
-See [Manual initiation of app management](#manaul_initiation_of_app_management).
+If app framework is enabled, the Splunk Operator creates a namespace scoped configMap named **splunk-\<namespace\>-manual-app-update**, which is used to manually trigger the app updates.
+When `appsRepoPollIntervalSeconds` is set to `0` for a CR, the App Framework will not perform a check until the configMap `status` field is updated manually.
+See [Manual initiation of app management](#manual_initiation_of_app_management).

 ## Manual initiation of app management
 You can prevent the App Framework from automatically polling the remote storage for changes.
-By setting the CR setting `appsRepoPollIntervalSeconds` to '0', the App Framework polling is disabled, and the configMap is updated with a new `status` field.
+By setting the CR setting `appsRepoPollIntervalSeconds` to `0`, the App Framework polling is disabled, and the configMap is updated with a new `status` field.
+The App Framework always performs an initial poll of the remote storage, even when the CR is initialized with polling disabled.

 The 'status' field defaults to 'off'.
 When you're ready to initiate an app check using the App Framework, manually update the `status` field in the configMap for that CR type to `on`.
 For example, you deployed one Standalone CR with app framework enabled.